Black Orchid (character): Susan Linden-Thorne

-Susan Linden had been killed by an abusive husband named Carl Thorne, whom she met while a croupier in Monaco.
-She had been a teenage crush of botanist Philip Sylvain, who later became a colleague to Pamela Isley, Alec (Swamp Thing) Holland and Linda Holland.
-When Thorne became abusive, she retreated to Sylvain, who cared for her until Thorne succeeded in killing her.
-Sylvain used Linden's DNA as the source for plant/human hybrids, and kept an entire greenhouse full of them.
-While working with the Suicide Squad, Flo Crowley caught Black Orchid, or rather her calling card, after she accessed Task Force X's mainframes.
-She had been attempting to infiltrate Lexcorp, but her ruse was discovered.
-She had been masquerading as a secretary, but her wig and mask were removed to reveal her in her classic costume.
-She was bound to a chair inside a burning building.
-Black Orchid undid her bindings but died of smoke inhalation before she could escape.
-Her unrecognizable corpse was determined to be plant material by the fire department.
-Linden's consciousness was again killed by Thorne, this time a plant that merely thought that she was Linden.
-Thorne destroyed the greenhouse and killed Sylvain, leaving only two surviving hybrids.
-Thorne pursued the survivors to Brazil.
-A squad, sent by Lex Luthor to capture the hybrids, kills Thorne in self-defense.
-The survivors, enamored by Black Orchid, bury Thorne and leave.
+In 1988, the character was relaunched in the three-issue miniseries Black Orchid, written by Neil Gaiman and illustrated by Dave McKean.
+The series identifies Orchid as Susan Linden-Thorne, who is killed by her abusive husband Carl and returns as a human-plant hybrid who believes itself to be her.

 Flora Black

 The surviving Black Orchids, both having the consciousness and limited memories of Linden, become as mother and daughter, one being significantly smaller and younger than the other, and although the younger is initially more aware of Linden's memories, these swiftly degenerate.
 The elder goes under the alias of Flora Black to meet with Sherilyn Sommers, her closest friend.

-An ongoing Black Orchid series, published under the newly created Vertigo imprint, featuring the new Black Orchid, ran for 22 issues from 1993 to 1995.
+An ongoing Black Orchid series, published under the Vertigo Comics imprint, featuring the new Black Orchid, ran for 22 issues from 1993 to 1995.
 Written by Dick Foreman, it saw the second version of the character use pheromone manipulation as mind control to become a femme fatale, breaking and marrying millionaire Elliot Weems to claim his fortune and company business as her own.
 She then became the series' major villain in the closing story arc, before perishing in the final issue.
 Her companion, a child version of Black Orchid heretofore nicknamed "Suzy", had matured over the course of the series, taking up the mantle of the Black Orchid as a young adult.
-Suzy features prominently in The Black Orchid Annual #1, part 2 of Vertigo's Children's Crusade crossover.
+Suzy features prominently in The Black Orchid Annual #1, part 2 of Vertigo's The Children's Crusade crossover.
 The Annual was published between issues #4 and #5 of the ongoing series.